dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0601.md

 returns true if cl is a proxy class.

 This ends our final chapter on the object-oriented features of the Java programming language.
 Interfaces, lambda expressions, and inner classes are concepts that you will encounter frequently, whereas cloning, service loaders, and proxies are advanced techniques that are of interest mainly to library designers and tool builders, not application programmers.
 You are now ready to learn how to deal with exceptional situations in your programs in Chapter 7.

-Chapter 7

-Exceptions, Assertions, and Logging

-In this chapter

-7.1 Dealing with Errors

-7.2 Catching Exceptions

-7.3 Tips for Using Exceptions

-7.4 Using Assertions

-7.5 Logging